 We can’t fight for small businesses, if we don’t also fight for the empowerment of Black business owners.

 We can’t hire and care for our Black employees, if we don’t also protect Black lives everywhere.

 We can’t be there for women employees, if we aren’t also standing up specifically for Black women.

 We can’t advocate for parents, if we aren’t standing with Black mothers and fathers who fear for their Black childrens’ lives.

 Black Lives Matter is the civil rights movement of our time, because it addresses a fundamental inequality in our society: that Black lives are too often undervalued.
 This notion inspired Etsy’s own internal commitments from diversity and inclusion to economic empowerment.

-We also believe that it’s critical to provide support to organisations working tirelessly for criminal justice reform and those that assist Black-led institutions.
+We also believe that it’s critical to provide support to organizations working tirelessly for criminal justice reform and those that assist Black-led institutions.
 That’s why today we are announcing donations of $500,000 to the Equal Justice Initiative and $500,000 to Borealis Philanthropy’s Black-Led Movement Fund, as well as matching employee donations.
-We encourage our community to join us in supporting these important organisations.
+We encourage our community to join us in supporting these important organizations.